-BioMarin recently announced updates on their ongoing clinical trial program for their investigational hemophilia A gene therapy valoctocogene roxaparvovec, which was developed for the treatment of adults with severe hemophilia A. The therapy utilizes adeno-associated viruses (AAVs) as vectors to carry the genetic codes that prompt the production of the factor VIII (FVIII) protein that is deficient in people with hemophilia A. AAVs are designed to safely deliver the genetic material into living cells to sustained therapeutic effect.
+BioMarin recently announced updates on their ongoing clinical trial program for their investigational gene therapy valoctocogene roxaparvovec, which was developed for the treatment of adults with severe hemophilia A. The therapy utilizes adeno-associated viruses (AAVs) as vectors to carry the genetic codes that prompt the production of the factor VIII (FVIII) protein that is deficient in people with hemophilia A. AAVs are designed to safely deliver the genetic material into living cells to sustained therapeutic effect.

 The updates, which were recently published in the New England Journal of Medicine (NEJM), encompass three years of data from an ongoing Phase 1/2 study to evaluate safety and efficacy of valoctocogene roxaparvovec.
 Included in the trial are 15 participants with hemophilia A who are now in long term observation following a one-time administration of the therapy.